FAQs - Max Planck School of Photonics

 Yes, you can apply with a Transcript of Records (ToR) including the marks of all completed courses so far.
 However, if you are offered a place at the school, the original of your final transcript as well as your degree certificates (including certified translations if necessary) will be required with the start of the program at the latest.

 Am I required to take the Graduate Record Examination (GRE) general test and the GRE subject test?

 The Graduate Record Examinations (GRE) general test and the GRE subject test are not mandatory and your application will be considered without them.
 However, as your application will be much stronger if you do provide a GRE general test or a GRE subject test (either in mathematics or physics), we highly recommend you include such a test in your application.
 Test scores are considered alongside other application criteria.

 What does the selection test for the study phase comprise?

 The selection test for the study phase is an online test that can be taken from any location.
 It is wide-ranging and comprises a catalogue of questions relating to photonics, physics, maths and electrical engineering that must be answered within a specified time span.
 Practice questions are available.

 Am I required to submit a certificate of proficiency in English?

-Yes, solid knowledge of the English language is necessary for success in the program which will be conducted entirely in English.
-A proof of English proficiency is given by
+Yes, solid knowledge of the English language is crucial for the successfull participation in the MPSP program which is conducted entirely in English.
+Proof of proficiency in English can be provided by

 - TOEFL, or an equivalent English test (minimum points/grades): TOEFL PBT (550), TOEFL CBT (215), TOEFL IBT (85), IELTS (6.5), or